 Changes to the portfolio

-CAMS charges customers a fee based on the assets under management (AUM) it handles, which in a way can be thought of as a royalty on the growth of the Indian asset management industry.
+The Back-Office Solutions Provider charges customers a fee based on the assets under management (AUM) it handles, which in a way can be thought of as a royalty on the growth of the Indian asset management industry.
 While the industry has been growing rapidly in the last 5-10 years, it is still in the infant stages and should have a long runway ahead, driven by the emergent middle class in India and the increased financialisation of these consumers.
-Of course, its dependency on the AUM of its clients makes the business model somewhat cyclical, but this is partly cushioned by CAMS’ telescopic fee structures.
+Of course, its dependency on the AUM of its clients makes the business model somewhat cyclical, but this is partly cushioned by its telescopic fee structures.
 This means that when the size of assets managed by its customers fall, the fees they are charged actually rises.
 More importantly, even if there are temporary fluctuations in AUM from time to time, the longer-term trajectory for the Indian mutual fund industry continues to look very bright.
-Today, mutual funds are only a small part of household financial assets at 8% and there are just 50 million unique investor accounts in India (compared to a population of 1.4 billion people).3 In terms of AUM as a percentage of a country’s gross domestic product (GDP) India is at 12% versus Japan at 40%, the UK at 67%, Brazil at 68% and the US at 120%.4 As household savings increase and money is brought into the financial system, we believe the penetration rate should naturally rise and provide strong support to CAMS’ long-term growth potential.
+Today, mutual funds are only a small part of household financial assets at 8% and there are just 50 million unique investor accounts in India (compared to a population of 1.4 billion people).4 In terms of AUM as a percentage of a country’s gross domestic product (GDP) India is at 12% versus Japan at 40%, the UK at 67%, Brazil at 68% and the US at 120%.5 As household savings increase and money is brought into the financial system, we believe the penetration rate should naturally rise and provide strong support to this company’s long-term growth potential.6

-From an industry structure perspective, amid ongoing consolidation for the past two decades and with its 70% market share, CAMS is now the dominant company in a two-player market.
-The company has long-standing relationships with the highest-quality companies in the Indian mutual funds industry and has the largest physical presence across India through its branch network.
+From an industry structure perspective, amid ongoing consolidation for the past two decades and with its 70% market share, this Back-Office Solutions Provider is now the dominant company in a two-player market.
+The company has long-standing relationships with the highest-quality companies in the Indian mutual funds industry and has the largest physical presence across India through its branches networks.
 In addition, it has built a strong technology platform on which it is now launching new businesses, including Alternative Investment Funds (AIFs), an Insurance Repository, know-your-customer (KYC) registrations and Account Aggregation services, among others.
 These new businesses are still small and only make up 6-8% of the total business today but could become more meaningful over time.

 Contrary to what one might think, the RTA industry is not a typical cost-leadership business, as headline pricing alone has not been the primary driver of market share in the past (prices are fairly standardised across the industry).
 Instead, high switching costs (including time, risk and reputation) are the main consideration.
 Therefore, as long as an RTA provides good service and meets expectations, there is little incentive for clients to switch providers.
 On the other hand, if asset managers experience poor service which results in compliance lapses or end-customer dissatisfaction (and, ultimately, reputational damage), they are highly incentivised to switch, given the potential business risk.

-While the founder of the business, Mr Shankar, stepped back from the business a decade ago, the governance track record continues to impress.
-CAMS has remained ahead of the curve and its risk-aware culture has helped it gain share and maintain its leadership position.
-We have been particularly impressed with the senior management team (who we have spoken to four times over the past year) and would characterise them as high quality, led by the passionate and sensible CEO, Mr Anuj Kumar.
-While operational execution has been strong under his tenure, he remains relatively unproven from a capital allocation perspective, which over time could become a more serious question given the superior profitability of CAMS’ RTA business and the limited re-investment opportunities in the existing business.
-Reassuringly, we believe the management team at CAMS are being thoughtful about the issue and not likely to make any decisions to change the return profile of the company.
+While the founder of the business stepped back from the business a decade ago, the governance track record continues to impress.
+The company has remained ahead of the curve and its risk-aware culture has helped it gain share and maintain its leadership position.
+We have been particularly impressed with the senior management team (who we have spoken to four times over the past year) and would characterise them as high quality, led by the passionate and sensible CEO.
+While operational execution has been strong under his tenure, he remains relatively unproven from a capital allocation perspective, which over time could become a more serious question given the superior profitability of the company’s RTA business and the limited re-investment opportunities in the existing business.
+Reassuringly, we believe the management team are being thoughtful about the issue and not likely to make any decisions to change the return profile of the company.
 In a recent conversation with the management team, they articulated a clear framework of priorities and investment criteria that supports this view.

 In this letter, we have tried to cover points which we thought might be of interest to the strategy’s investors.
 If there are any questions or feedback concerning the strategy, our approach or operations, we would welcome hearing from you.
 Thank you for your support.